nickbartram/climate_agriculture_impact/README.md

 ![1758822157424](image/README/1758822157424.png)![1758822187735](image/README/1758822187735.png)

 Some visuals were also created to view the data.
-This served as an exploration of the data, as well as the concept for future visuals within the streamlit app.
-These interactive visuals were created with ploty express library (with the help of the sklearn library for linear regressions).
+This served as an exploration of the data, as well as the concept for future visuals within the Streamlit app.
+These interactive visuals were created with Ploty express library (with the help of the Sklearn library for linear regressions).
 They are located within the separate ETL files mentioned above (`crop_data.ipynb` , `CCKP_rainfall_data.ipynb` , etc.)

 Example (crop and rainfall visuals):